sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 - Implement the design pattern on Login function
 - Link with the starbuck source code for screen flow

+### AddCard Functionality (Srivatsa Mulpuri)

+What I have done this week

+- I have integrated the source code for settings and Add card functionalities
+- Designed 'Add Starbucks Cards' button on settings screen, implemented onhover and onClick events
+- Successfully implemented screen redirection functionality from settings to AddCard

+What will I do do next week?

+- Check if can reuse the starbucks personal project source code completely for add card. if not, identify the necessary modifications
+- Create fields for cardnumber and cvv code using processing
+- Write logic to convert keypad touch event to starbucks app touch event

 ## Journal Week #3